NFDI4Chem/nmrxiv-docs/docs/FAQs.md

 # FAQs

 ### How can I submit my data?
-You need to first register to [nmrXiv](https://nmrxiv.org/) with your email id and then submit your data via the automated submission pipeline.
-Read the [submission guides](/docs/category/submission-guides) to get more understanding.
+You need to first register to [nmrXiv](https://nmrxiv.org/) with your email id and then you can submit your data in 3 simple step via our automated submission pipeline.
+Please read the [submission guides](/docs/category/submission-guides) to get more understanding.

 ### Do I need to register before submitting the data to nmrXiv?
 Yes, you need to register via your email id or you can also log in via Single sign-on with your GitHub or Twitter ID.